Charlie and Marie Lupton Baseball Stadium at Williams-Reilly Field

 The $7-million state-of-the-art baseball facility is located on the campus of TCU with the Bayard H. Friedman Tennis Center, Lowdon Track and Field Complex and Garvey-Rosenthal Soccer Stadium neighboring the home turf of the Frogs.
-Ground broke on Lupton Stadium on October 18th, 2001 with construction officially beginning on December 3rd, 2001.
+Ground broke on Lupton Stadium on Oct.
+18, 2001 with construction officially beginning on Dec.
+3, 2001.

 The baseball stadium was named after Charlie and Marie Lupton in recognition of a $2-million gift from the Brown-Lupton Foundation, which was founded in 1944 by business partners T.J.
 "Tom" Brown and Charles A. Lupton.
 The business leaders owned the Fort Worth Coca-Cola Bottling franchise and other bottling plants in both Texas as well as California.

-Lupton Stadium was not the first project at TCU that the Brown-Lupton Foundation has helped become a reality as the Foundation contributed naming rights to the Brown-Wright Residential Community, Brown-Lupton Student Center as well as the Brown-Lupton Health Center.
+Lupton Stadium was not the first project at TCU that the Brown-Lupton Foundation helped become a reality as the Foundation contributed naming rights to the Brown-Wright Residential Community, Brown-Lupton Student Center as well as the Brown-Lupton Health Center.
 Additionally, the Foundation has donated to the construction of Tandy Hall, Walsh Center for Performing Arts and Mary Couts Burnett Library along with providing significant support for TCU athletics, research, scholarships and other University needs.
 In all, the Brown-Lupton Foundation has donated more than $11.5-million to TCU over the last three decades.

 The playing surface is named Williams-Reilly Field in honor of former TCU baseball coach Roger Williams and business leader Michael Reilly.
 Williams - who lettered on the diamond for TCU from 1968-71 - guided the Frogs as their head coach in 1976 before holding a position on the TCU Board of Trustees and serving as the Chairman of the Lupton Stadium Capital Campaign.
 Owner of the Roger Williams Chrysler-Dodge-Jeep in Weatherford - the former TCU head coach has been a strong supporter of Purple and White athletics throughout the decades in both financial contributions as well as dedication of time.
 Williams also held the distinguished position of Secretary of State for the State of Texas from 2005 through 2007.